Shreyas313/AITA2/README.md

 # Malicious URL Classifier

 This project implements a machine learning model to classify URLs as either malicious or benign.
-The model is trained using a dataset provided in the `url.mat` file and additional data from the SVM-light files located in the `url_svmlight` folder.
+The model is trained using a dataset provided in the `url.mat` file and additional data from the SVM-light files located in the `url_svmlight` folder [https://www.sysnet.ucsd.edu/projects/url/].

 ## Project Structure